Generalizing symplectic topology from 1 to 2 dimensions: Fredholm theory and transversality

 For $m_1^2+m_2^2$ large enough the norms of these eigenvalues can be bounded from below.
 In other words, there exists some $N$ such that for $m_1^2+m_2^2>N$, we have

 Let $\textup{pr}$ denote the projection onto the subspace where $m_1^2+m_2^2>N$.
 Then the $H^k$-norm of $\textup{pr}\,Y$ is

 Here, the third line follows from H\"olders inequality.
-Thus $Y\in H^k$, proving that $D$ is surjective. \end{proof} \begin{corollary} The Floer map $\F$ is a Fredholm map of index 1. \end{corollary} \begin{proof} Note that the operator $\beta_r(s)S_Z$ is compact as a map $H^k\to H^{k-1}$.
-Thus, by \cref{eq:linFloer} and \cref{lem:bijection} the differential of $\F^r$ is Fredholm of index 0.
-Varying $r$ as well, we see that $(d\F)_{(r,Z)}$ must be Fredholm of index 1. \end{proof}
+Thus $Y\in H^k$, proving that $D$ is surjective. \end{proof} \begin{corollary} The Floer map $\F$ is a Fredholm map. \end{corollary} \begin{proof} Note that the operator $\beta_r(s)S_Z$ is compact as a map $H^k\to H^{k-1}$.
+Thus, by \cref{eq:linFloer} and \cref{lem:bijection} the differential of $\F^r$ and therefore of $\F$ is Fredholm.\footnote{Note that in our definition of $\M$ we require the $p$-coordinates to converge to zero, but we are not constraining the $q$-coordinates.
+For a rigorous setup of the function spaces in Morse-Bott scenarios see \cite{frauenfelder2004arnold}.
+The core step in proving Fredholmness still lies in \cref{lem:bijection}.} \end{proof}